UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn Performance Insights

-- The Huskies have a +644 scoring differential, topping opponents by 17.9 points per game.
-They're putting up 76.3 points per game to rank 25th in college basketball and are giving up 58.4 per contest to rank 43rd in college basketball.
+- The Huskies outscore opponents by 17.9 points per game (scoring 76.3 points per game to rank 25th in college basketball while allowing 58.4 per contest to rank 43rd in college basketball) and have a +644 scoring differential overall.

-- With 73.5 points per game in Big East tilts, UConn is posting 2.8 fewer points per game in conference games compared to its overall average (76.3 PPG).
+- UConn is averaging 73.5 points per game this year in conference contests, which is 2.8 fewer points per game than its overall average (76.3).

-- Defensively, UConn has played better in home games this season, surrendering 58.3 points per game, compared to 58.4 away from home.
+- UConn cedes 58.3 points per game when playing at home this year, compared to 58.4 away from home.

-- In their last 10 games, the Huskies have been putting up 70.7 points per contest, an average that's a little lower than the 76.3 they've scored over the course of the 2022-23 season.
+- The Huskies have been racking up 70.7 points per game in their last 10 appearances, an average that's slightly lower than the 76.3 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.